-We further derive $PRR$ - the probability that a packet is received successfully - which is determined by \begin{itemize} \item \emph{MAC collision errors}, i.e., Two (or more) UEs transmit packets in the same PRB, and all receive UEs fail to decode those packets; this occurs with probability $P_{COL}$; \item \emph{Half-duplex errors}.
+where the calculation of $\text{Pr}\{R_{c,init}^{UE 0} < R_{c}^{UE 1}\}$ and $\text{Pr}\{R_{c,init}^{UE 0} > R_{c}^{UE 1}\}$ are shown in Appendix \ref{cal1} and \ref{cal2}, respectively.
+We further derive $PRR$ - the probability that a packet is received successfully - which is determined by \begin{itemize} \item \emph{MAC collision errors}, i.e., Two (or more) UEs transmit packets in the same PRB, and all receive UEs fail to decode those packets; this occurs with probability $P_{COL}$; \item \emph{Half-duplex (HD) errors}.
 These occur because UEs are assumed to be half-duplex devices, incapable of transmitting and receiving simultaneously.
-Thus if a transmitter UE and a receiver UE transmit their packets in the same slot, the receiver UE cannot decode the packet from the transmitter UE.
+Thus, if a transmitter UE and a receiver UE transmit their packets in the same slot, the receiver UE cannot decode the packet from the transmitting UE.
 The probability that HD errors happen depends on the number of slots in each RRI, given by $P_{HD} = \frac{t_s}{T_{RRI}}$.

-\end{itemize} If a packet is successfully received, neither MAC collision errors nor HD errors must occur, and Thus $PRR$\footnote{Each UE sees the same $PRR$ in a fully connected network.} is given by
+\end{itemize} If a packet is successfully received, neither MAC collision errors nor HD errors must occur.
+Thus $PRR$ is given by